|The Gift of the Tattered Rags

 And Catherine could not deny she strongly felt this change

 of how Vincent seemed much more at ease

-as if he had a new-found justification concerning this unique fate that was his to bear,
+as if he had a new-found justification concerning this unique fate that was

 a validation...that wasn't there before.